hbctraining/Intro-to-R-flipped/lessons/08_identifying-matching-elements.md

 ## [1] FALSE FALSE FALSE FALSE FALSE FALSE
 ```

-Since vector A contains only odd numbers and vector B contains only even numbers, there is no overlap and so the vector returned contains a `FALSE` for each element.
-Let's change a couple of numbers inside vector B to match vector A:
+Since vector A contains only odd numbers and vector B contains only even numbers, the operation returns a logical vector containing six `FALSE`, suggesting that no element in vector A is present in vector B. Let's change a couple of numbers inside vector B to match vector A:

 ```r